 If you’re not careful about how you phrase your questions, in surveys and beyond, you may end up with inaccurate results.
-While you’ve probably heard general advice about what to avoid, like leading and ambiguous questions, there’s one culprit that yields skewed results and can go overlooked.
+While you’ve probably heard general advice about what to avoid, like leading and ambiguous questions, there’s one culprit that yields skewed results and can go overlooked: the double-barreled question.

 When a double-barreled question strikes, respondents often hesitate, struggling to come up with a proper response.
 To understand why these questions can lead to confusing results and even more confused respondents, let’s tackle what they are first.

-Create online forms, surveys, and questionnaires — free of double-barrelled questions.
+Create online forms, surveys, and questionnaires — free of double-barreled questions.
 Explore Jotform’s 10,000+ free survey templates!

 What is a double-barreled question, anyway?

 A double-barreled question is an informal fallacy.
 When you ask two questions but allow for only one response, you have a double-barreled question, according to Qualtrics.
 (Here’s a quick example of one: How happy are you with your salary and benefits?)

-To decrease the chances of this happening, a good rule is to search for the grammatical conjunction “and” to pinpoint a double-barrelled question.
+To decrease the chances of this happening, a good rule is to search for the grammatical conjunction “and” to pinpoint a double-barreled question.
 Of course, this isn’t a foolproof test, as the word “and” can appear in a properly formulated single question.

-Double-barrelled questions are just as frustrating in other situations, like court trials.
+Double-barreled questions are just as frustrating in other situations, like court trials.
 They may be used to trick witnesses into admitting to something unintentionally.
-An example of a double-barrelled question in a court would be something like the following: As you approached the intersection, did you look down, change the radio station, then look up, and for the first time notice the oncoming car?
+An example of a double-barreled question in a court would be something like the following: As you approached the intersection, did you look down, change the radio station, then look up, and for the first time notice the oncoming car?

-The attorney objected, of course, because it was a double-barrelled question.
+The opposing attorney would object, of course, because it’s a double-barreled question.